 - Allows you to read or write the microcontroller EEPROM, firmware, fuse bits and lock bits

 - Support for Windows, Mac OS X and Linux (will work on Windows 8.1)

 - Software controlled SCK option to support targets with low clock speed (< 1.5MHz)

-- 10 pin ISP interface (conforms to standard ICSP 10-pin pinout)
+- 10 pin ISP interface (conforms to standard ISP 10-pin pinout)

-The latest Window Drivers are partially signed, so you can use them on Windows Vista and 7.
-This post describes the new driver and how to install it.
-The driver is available for both 32 and 64 bit platforms.
+The latest Window Drivers are fully signed, so you can use them on Windows Vista and above without any issues.
+The driver will work on both 32 and 64 bit platforms.
 On Linux And Mac OS X no kernel driver is required, just use AVRdude and specify the correct port.

 The programmer will work with a wide variety of Atmel AVR microcontrollers including the Atmega8a and Atmega168a.
 A full list is available on the specifications tab.
 The programmer will also work with a variety of software including

 Included with the programmer is a 10 pin ISP cable, as shown in the main photo.
 The programmer is ideal for use with our AVR development board and kits.

 At Protostack we like to eat our own dogfood, so we use the USBASP programmers extensively.
 Every one of our AVR tutorials was done using a USBASP programmer.
 We really like them and hope you will too.